-- Positively prepared providing a strategy which, as a minimum seeks to meet the area's objectively assessed needs, and is informed by agreements with other authorities, so that unmet need from neighbouring authorities is accommodated where it is practical to do so and is consistent with achieving sustainable development; - Justified an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence; - Effective deliverable over the plan period and based on effective joint working on cross-boundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground; and - Consistent with national policy enabling the delivery of sustainable development in accordance with the policies in the NPPF.
+- Positively prepared: providing a strategy which, as a minimum, seeks to meet the area's objectively assessed needs; and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where it is practical to do so and is consistent with achieving sustainable development. - Justified: an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence.